 For financial regulations that are machine-readable, AI, through predictive learning, can significantly help in compliance by identifying issues that require in-depth analysis.

 Money laundering will always be a priority concern in the banking sector, for obvious reasons.
-Using machine learning, algorithms can smoke out suspicious transactions and flag them accordingly.
-Some banks have made significant steps in the realm of AI and money laundering by experimenting with digital identification innovations applicable to their AML initiatives.
+Algorithms can smoke out suspicious transactions and flag them accordingly using machine learning.
+Some banks have made significant steps in the realm of AI and money laundering by experimenting with digital identification innovations applicable to their AML (Anti-money-laundering) initiatives.
 These technologies can greatly bolster their AML compliance endeavors and enhance their transaction monitoring systems.

 While process automation has become a necessity for banks, especially with RPA being the key driver, there is now a shift to the cognitive aspect of it.
 Using AI technologies, banks have increasingly incorporated more complex automation projects.

 For many years, banks have used credit scores to get the risk profile of borrowers.
-Additionally, they have also used systems such as FICO to obtain data on the earning potential of clients.
+Additionally, they have also used systems such as FICO (Financial accounting and controlling) to obtain data on the earning potential of clients.
 However, for the unbanked population, the two approaches are inapplicable because these people lack a credit history.

 However, AI can offer solutions.
 In emerging markets, Fintech startups such a Tala provide microloans to borrowers using a smartphone app.
 The company uses AI to assess a person’s support system and network as a guide for judging risk.
 Moreover, the application uses AI to obtain and analyze the repayment periods of users, enabling the company to create a clear risk profile of a borrower.